-Proposition 1 (Existence) (i) A nondisclosure equilibrium exists if and only if the standard is sufficiently low. (ii) A countersignaling equilibrium exists if and only if the standard is sufficiently low. (iii) A disclosure equilibrium always exists and is unique if the standard is sufficiently high. (iv) No other pure strategy equilibria are possible.
+Proposition 1 (Existence) (i) A nondisclosure equilibrium exists if s or F(s) is sufficiently small. (ii) A countersignaling equilibrium exists if a nondisclosure equilibrium exists. (iii) A disclosure equilibrium always exists and is unique if s or F(s) is sufficiently large. (iv) No other pure strategy equilibria are possible.